In 2017-2021, my Mike Madriaga byline was attributed to over 400 published articles around the world.

 In some of my articles, aside from being the author, I am listed as the photographer, videographer, and/or video editor.
 To some news outlets, I am referred to as a multimedia journalist (MMJ).

 My articles have appeared in the San Diego Reader, Phoenix New Times, Easyriders, Tattoo, City Times, Sandsports, Vochomania, and other publications; four of which, have been in circulation for over 40 years.

-I’ve been a videographer and a video-editor since 2006 when I started my YouTube page.
-Two of my previous video production clients are the Price Scholarship Program and Father Joe’s Villages.
+I’ve been a videographer and a video editor since 2006 when I started my YouTube page.
+Two of my previous video production clients were the Price Scholarship Program and Father Joe’s Villages.

 I’ve been a professional photographer since 2014.
 And with the recent trends, I regularly update my Instagram, Twitter, and Facebook pages — with some of my published photos and articles.

 I attended San Diego City College and earned an Associate of the Arts degree in Digital Journalism.
 I graduated on the dean’s list with a 3.8-grade point average in May 2017.

 Here is where I refined my multimedia skills.

 Part of the curriculum was to be a part of the school newspaper, City Times.
-I produced over 50 articles for the publication in the four semesters that I attended City College.
+I produced over 50 articles for publication in the four semesters that I attended City College.

 In 2015, our school paper won the Newspaper Pacemaker Award, which is said to be the equivalent of the Pulitzer Prize for college journalism.

 On Oct.
 25, 2016, Michael Markulin and I won the first place award for College Print Feature at the San Diego Press Club award ceremony.
 The press club awarded us for our City Bites series in the school paper and accompanying website.
 City Bites was a video blog on eateries by our downtown San Diego campus.
 It was initially conceptualized by our professor, Jerry McCormick.